hritik289/SecureWeb/README.md

-# SecureWeb
+Install Xampp to run php files

+Clone the repo inside htdocs folder of xampp

-After running xampp go to "localhost/phpmyadmin"
+After installing and running xampp go to "localhost/phpmyadmin"

 Here create a new database named "project"